sumgup/CleanCodeWorkshops/Tracks/Functional/FunctionalCurry/FunctionalCurry/readme.md

 ```

-Now convert that function into  simple notification
+Now convert that function into  simple notification function which gives user info and return outcome

+so other required details will be injected implicitly while composition function in "**Partial Application way**"

 ```
 /// for SMS